-The other half, who were assigned the same workout except it was framed as "exercise," gorged on higher-calorie foods, like soda and candy, post-workout.
+The other half, who were assigned the same workout except it was framed as "exercise," ate higher calorie foods, like soda and candy, post-workout.
 And, they reported feeling more fatigued and grumpy.

-Basically, if you think exercise sucks, you're more likely to reward yourself for doing it with unhealthy foods.
+Basically, if you think exercise sucks, you're more likely to reward yourself for doing it with treats.

 Schedule Some Serious Fun

 If you don't enjoy your chosen activity, it's going to be pretty darn hard to call it playtime.